nanogiants/nanogiants-coding-dojo-nx/README.md

 This is the repository for the NanoGiants Coding Dojo on "nx".
 A coding dojo is a collaborative learning and practice environment where software developers come together to improve their coding skills and problem-solving abilities.
 It is a safe and supportive space where developers can work on coding challenges, practice algorithms, and explore new programming techniques.

+## Goal(s)

+- Develop a client-server application.
+The server is an API that serves randomly generated quotes.
+The client should be able to display these quotes and download a new one on demand.
+- All components (server, client) should be managed in a repository using nx.
+Additionally, there should be a third package named "shared," which contains shared objects (e.g., DTOs).

+## Tasks

+- [ ] Add an nx Workspace.
+- [ ] Add a backend package using nx.
+- [ ] Add a frontend package using nx.
+- [ ] Add a Shared Typescript package using nx.
+- [ ] Develop the components (very simple).
+- [ ] Wait and build the components using nx.

 ## Overview
 <!-- section: Overview -->
 <!-- Give an architectural overview of your software.
 Is is interesting for other developers, who wants to catch on and want to developer features or fix bugs of your software.
 Do not go into too much detail.
 There are other documents for this. -->